 If you find it challenging to write an artist statement, don’t worry – you’re not alone.
 But by following some simple tips, you can create a statement that effectively showcases your art and explains your artistic process so you can connect your art with potential buyers on a personal level.

 “An artist’s statement (or artist statement) is an artist’s written description of their work.
 The brief verbal representation is for, and in support of, his or her own work to give the viewer understanding.”

-Your artist statement is information that describes or gives a general introduction to your art.
+- An artist statement describes or gives a general introduction to an artist’s art.

-There are two types or artist statements you will want to consider writing.
+Below are two types of artist statements you will want to consider writing.

-Long Statement – Your long statement will provide your viewer information about your artistic methods, history of your work, people who inspired you and up-to-date information on your current work.
+Long Statement – A long statement (full-page statement)will provide your viewer with information about your artistic methods, work history, people who inspired you, and up-to-date information on your current work.

-A good place to have your long statement is on your blog.
-You can include a link on your “About Me” Page or on your “Bio” Page.
+An ideal place to have your long statement is on your blog.
+You can include a link on your “About Me” Page or your “Bio” Page.